Frogs

 “Velocity?”

 Suddenly, Hari grew animated, almost disturbingly so.
 “All our motions...
-Get up, eat, go to work, come back, eat some more, go through the motions of love, the motions of raising your kid, the motions of going on a holiday… one leg after another in an almost mindless rhythm, like watching one reel after another on Instagram… we just need to make sure that there is no frog around the corner to make us see that its mindless!
-And there isn’t just one frog.
+Get up, eat, go to work, come back, eat some more, go through the motions of love, the motions of raising your kid, the motions of going on a holiday… one leg after another in an almost mindless rhythm, like watching one reel after another on Instagram… we just need to make sure that there is no frog around the corner to make us see that we are in a mindless rhythm… And there isn’t just one frog.
 There’s a horde of them…”

 I was bemused.
 “I don’t quite get it… But perhaps, this is more than a poem for you…”